 Step 5: Set with Translucent Powder or Bronzer

-To make sure freckles remain in place all day, use a large brush to set them with a light dusting of translucent powder.
+To ensure freckles remain in place all day, use a large brush and set with a light dusting of translucent powder.
 I use Maybelline Master Fix Setting + Perfecting Loose Powder because it's a great dupe for the Laura Mercier Loose Setting Powder in “Translucent”.
-An even better alternative is to add a very light dusting of bronzer so you'll look like you've been enjoying the sun!
+An even better alternative is to add a very light dusting of bronzer!
+That way you'll look like you've been enjoying the sun!
 I use Benefit's Hoola Bronzer.
 Watch my bronzer video if you want tips on applying bronzer so it looks natural.

 Salt in my hair…sand between my toes…sunkissed skin…that's how it goes!

 Any person with freckles automatically seems to have a more carefree and fun personality, don't you think?!
 I'm not sure why, but I guess it gives the illusion that they're outdoors a lot.
 Or maybe it says they don't feel the need to hide under a ton of makeup?

 If you need more inspiration, here's a shot of Kendall Jenner showing off her faux freckles on Instagram and here's my gallery of Celebrities with Beautiful Freckles.
 I also added dramatic freckles to my Rapunzel costume for Halloween. 🙂 Finally, here's a recent post of me, and if you scroll to the last photo you can see how I look in winter with my hair dyed darker and fake freckles on pale skin!